Two WAY sWITCH

 FAQs: Quick Answers to Common Questions

-No — regular switches only have two terminals.
-You need a two-way switch with three terminals (COM, L1, L2).
+No regular switches only have two terminals.
+You need a 2 way switch or a 2 way switch with three terminals (COM, L1, L2).

 How many wires do I need?